NativeScript/NativeScript/WritingUnitTests.md

 # Test Modules

 All unit tests are organized into test modules(bundles).
-By default the test app will run all the tests form all registered test modules.
+By default the test app will run all the tests from all registered test modules.
 This happens in [`runTests()`](/tests/app/app/mainPage.ts#L26-L28) method in the main page of the test-app.
 By modifying this method, you can configure the app to:

 * **Execute only the tests from a specific test module**: